Decubate-com/docs/DCB Token.md

 The DCB token stands as the cornerstone of the Decubate ecosystem, facilitating a diverse range of functionalities and opportunities for its holders

-1. **Tier Upgrades for Exclusive Access**: As users accumulate DCB tokens, they ascend through membership tiers, unlocking access to coveted privileges such as guaranteed allocations in IDO events and heightened participation in Learn to Earn initiatives.
+1. **Tier Upgrades for Exclusive Access**: As users accumulate DCB tokens, they ascend through membership tiers, unlocking access to coveted privileges such as guaranteed allocations in IDO events and heightened participation in Airdrop initiatives.

 2. **Community Governance and Voting**: The possession of DCB tokens empowers holders to engage in community governance, granting them voting rights in crucial decision-making processes that steer the platform's future trajectory.
 Visit [Here](https://snapshot.org/#/decubategov.eth) to see all the recend DAO Proposal approved/refused